ibm-cloud-docs/loadbalancer-service/selecting-pod.md

 {{site.data.keyword.attribute-definition-list}}

-# Selecting Point of Delivery (PoD) based locations using the CLI and API
+# Selecting Point of Delivery (PoD) based locations by using the CLI and API
 {: #selecting-pod}

 Each physical data center location in {{site.data.keyword.cloud}} is divided into multiple, discrete networking LANs, otherwise known as PoDs.
 Each of these has its own separate network infrastructure, a limited number of VLANs, as well as public and private IP subnets.
 These VLANs and subnets are shared by all clients that have compute capacity that is provisioned within that PoD space.